samanthajoel/WesternGradScraper/README.md

    ```

 2. **User Inputs**
    The script will prompt you for:
    - Admit term
    - Program filter (e.g., 'cl', 'sp', 'cd', 'io')
    - Excel file name

-If you leave these blank, it will use the defaults from the configuration file.
+   Leave these blank and press the enter key to use the default options from the configuration file.

 3. **What Happens**:
+   - An Applicants directory is generated inside your project folder.
-   - The script logs into the Western University portal.
+   - The script logs into the Western University portal using your credentials.
-   - It searches for applications based on last names and program filters.
+   - The script searches for each applicant based on last names and program filters.
-   - Applicant materials are downloaded, renamed, and saved to your working folder.
+   - Applicant materials are downloaded, renamed, and saved within the Applicants directory.

----
-## Default Working Directory
-The script generates an `Applicants` folder inside the project directory where it save the files.

----

 ## **Dependencies**
 The script requires the following libraries: